Great Shefford

 Great Shefford (or West Shefford) is an English village and civil parish on the River Lambourn in the West Berkshire district of Berkshire.
 The present civil parish includes the historical parish of Little or East Shefford, a small, reduced community downstream.
 It also covers the village of Shefford Woodlands, about 1.5 mi south-west of Great Shefford, near Junction 14 on the M4 motorway.

 Toponymy

-The toponym of the Sheffords derives from the Old English for sheep ford.
+The names of the Sheffords derives from the Old English for sheep ford.

 Amenities

 Great Shefford village has a primary school that belongs to Chaddleworth St. Andrew's and Shefford Church of England Federated Primary Schools.
 It also has a pub-restaurant, The Great Shefford, a shop and a petrol station.

 Churches

 St Mary

 The Church of England parish church of St Mary is one of two existing round-tower churches in Berkshire.
 The other is St Gregory's parish church at nearby Welford.
 Unlike the three round-towered churches in Sussex, where the towers are plain flint cylinders with few openings, the Great Shefford one consists of sections with ample fenestration, more like the East Anglian type.
 The base of the tower, at least, seems to date from the 13th century.
 It joins the west wall of the nave in a way that suggests it was built at the same time as the nave, which shows early Gothic features.
 St Mary's belongs to the West Downland benefice group of eight neighbouring churches.
 Services are held at St Mary's on the first, second and third Sunday of the month.
 A group service is held at St Stephen's on the fourth Sunday of the month.
 St Mary's is a Grade II* listed building.